 The company takes into account the exposure on fluctuations in the prevailing levels of market interest rates on its cash flows when structuring its operations by ensuring the interest terms of its finance income is matched to the variable interest terms of the borrowing used to finance the leasing portfolio.
 As such the company has no material exposure to financial risk arising from changes in market interest rates.
+Interest rate risk is hedged using interest rate swaps.

-Based on the balance sheet carrying values a +/- 25 basis point change in interest rates will increase/reduce finance income by £nil and finance costs by £6,000
+Based on the balance sheet carrying values a +/- 25 basis point change in interest rates will increase/reduce finance income by £838,000 and finance costs by £759,000